rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### joint_values_example.py

-This is an example code to change each joint values of arm one by one using `moveit_commander`.
+This is an example to change each joint values of arm one by one using `moveit_commander`.

 Run a node with command: